stonerlucas/OpenPaddock/README.md

 ## What is OpenPaddock?

-[2-3 sentences about what OpenPaddock is and who it's for]
+OpenPaddock is a webOS that is meant for F1 fans to keep in the loop.
+In the end I hope to include many data points for race-day as well as during the week.

 ---

 ## Features

 ### ✅ Built So Far
-- Garage door splash screen with spacebar interaction
+- Garage door splash screen with spacebar interaction to get to homepage

 ### 🚧 In Progress
-- Dashboard layout
+- Homepage/dashboard layout and functionality

 ### 📋 Planned
-- Live race timing & car position approximation
+- Live race timing & car position approximation as well as driver and car status
 - Championship standings
 - Driver & car analysis
 - Pit crew & team performance stats